AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 The following example illustrates use of an Assume annotation.
-The assumed expression does not generate a verification condition and is not proved (although it is executed in |SPARK| if assertion expressions are not ignored at run-time).
+The assumed expression does not generate a verification condition and is not proved (although it is executed in SPARK 2014 if assertion expressions are not ignored at run-time).

 In this example, the Assume annotation is effectively being used to